-The AD7782 is a complete analog front end for low-frequency measurement applications.
-The 24-bit sigma-delta ADC contains two fully differential analog input channels that can be configured with a gain of 1 or 16 allowing full-scale input signal ranges of ± 2.56 V or ± 160 mV from a ± 2.5 V differential reference input.
+The AD7783 is a complete analog front end for low frequency measurement applications.
+The 24-bit sigma-delta ADC contains one fully differential input channel that can be configured with a gain of 1 or 16 allowing full-scale input signal ranges of $\pm 2.56~V$ or $\pm 160~mV$ from a +2.5~V differential reference input.
+It also contains two 200 μA integrated current sources.

-The AD7782 has an extremely simple, read-only digital interface which can be operated in master mode or slave mode.
+The AD7783 has an extremely simple, read-only digital interface that can be operated in master mode or slave mode.
 There are no on-chip registers to be programmed.
-The input signal range and input channel selection are configured using two external pins.
+The input signal range and current source selection are configured using two external pins.